 Scum’s Wish does not hide that it’s going to center around the pain of unrequited love.

-Hanabi is in love with Narumi, whom is her homeroom teacher.
+Hanabi is in love with Narumi, who is her homeroom teacher.
 Despite Hanabi calling Narumi “brother”, they are actually neighbors who have known each other since Hanabi was a child.
 Mugi is in love with Akane, who used to tutor Mugi.
 He is surprised to see that Akane teaches at his school.

-Despite some softcore escapades, Scum’s Wish does a good job showing how painful unrequited love can be.
+Despite some softcore escapades, Scum’s Wish does a good job of showing how painful unrequited love can be.
 So don’t worry, it’s not all fetishes and ecchi.